-Lecturer in Psychology.
+Lecturer in Psychology,

-Professional Doctorate Health Psychology, Staffordshire University, 2009-ongoing
+Professional Doctorate in Health Psychology (2015), Staffordshire University

-PgC Higher Professional Education, Staffordshire University, 2007-2009
+PgC Higher Professional Education (2009), Staffordshire University

-PgC Research Methods, Staffordshire University, 2007-2009
+PgC Research Methods (2009), Staffordshire University

-MSc (Hons) Health Psychology, Staffordshire University, 2005-2006
+MSc (Hons) Health Psychology (2006), Staffordshire University

-BSc (Hons) Psychology, University of Durham, 2002-2005
+BSc (Hons) Psychology (2005), University of Durham

 Professional Memberships and Activities

-Higher Education Academy (Fellow)
+Fellow of the Higher Education Academy (HEA)

-My research background focuses on behaviour change, physical activity and public health.
 My research interests cover a number of areas including: the evaluation of health promotion programs using both quantitative and qualitative research methods; reducing health inequalities through community-led interventions and partnership working; the social and environmental determinants of health; and understanding the positive health effects of different environments.